maehem/javamancer/README.md

 # javamancer
-Java "Port" of Neuromancer PC Game (1989) with Game Assets Browser
+A restoration of ***Neuromancer*** *PC Game (1989)* with a *Game Assets Browser*, written entirely in *Java/JavaFX*.

 <p align="center">
   <img src="/images/javamancer-main.png" height="240">
   <a href="neuro-game-box.md"><img src="/images/neuromancer-pc-box-2.jpeg" height="240"></a>
 </p>

+<a hfref="images/README.md">Click Here for More Screenshots!!!</a>

-Inspired by and partially based upon the [Reuromancer Windows64](https://github.com/HenadziMatuts/Reuromancer) port by [Henadzi Matuts]( https://github.com/HenadziMatuts) and adapted to Java/JavaFX.
+Inspired by the [Reuromancer Windows64](https://github.com/HenadziMatuts/Reuromancer) port by [Henadzi Matuts]( https://github.com/HenadziMatuts) with asset decoding/unpacking code adapted to Java/JavaFX.

 ## Requirements
-- This engine will require the original NEURO1.DAT and NEURO2.DAT resource files to operate.
+- This engine will require the original *NEURO1.DAT* and *NEURO2.DAT* resource files from the original floppies to operate.
 You can obtain a copy via by searching the internet.
+- The Java code is a cleanroom replacement for the NEURO.EXE game engine from the oroiginal disks.
 - For now, under development and requires NetBeans IDE for running (unless you have Maven skills).
-- The "Game Mode" is now playable at an Alpha quality.
+- The "Game Mode" is now playable at a late-Alpha quality.
 You should be able to create a character and acheive many of the game goals.
 Game save mostly works.
+Cyberspace exploration and battles are somewhat working.
+- Docoder wheel screen is present but can be bypassed by simply pressing ENTER.
-- For now the game is MacOS only (because of game save and caching files location).
-I'm working on Windows and Linux integration (or if you want to contribute).
+- For now the game is ***MacOS only*** (because of game save and caching files location).
+I'm planning on Windows and Linux integration (or if you want to contribute).

-## What is Neuromancer PC?
+## What is *Neuromancer PC*?
-Neuromancer PC was "1989 Game of the Year" for PCs and shipped in a [22cm x 22cm x 2cm thick box](neuro-game-box.md).
+*Neuromancer PC* was a “1989 Game of the Year" for PCs and shipped in a [22cm x 22cm x 2cm thick box](neuro-game-box.md).
 The box contained a simple manual, two game floppies and a "decoder" wheel.
 The decoder wheel was used as DRM(copy protection).
 As the floppies could be easily copied, the designers of the game created an interactive wheel to use during the "on-line" portion